Pravin770/AdventureWorksPowerBI/README.md

-# AdventureWorksPowerBI
+# AdventureWorks PowerBI
-Visualisation of Sales data from a global manufacturing company that produces cycling equipment and accessories
+Visualisation of Sales data from a Global Manufacturing company that produces cycling equipment and accessories.